msylvester/site/content/learn/abstract-serverless.md

 <img src="https://scontent-lax3-1.xx.fbcdn.net/v/t1.0-9/15241180_10155018659806564_434315781857504498_n.jpg?oh=52595ac03a4afd91bd3efbee6caa4bf3&oe=5916BC77">
 ### Why Serverless

+In short, Abstract chose the Serverless Framework because it provided access to abstraction via Amazon Lambda and it took the Abstract team one week to develop the skills to do a production level deployment.

-Using the Serverless Framework, Abstract <b>reduced the recurring costs associated with LBL's bank-end services nearly 95%</b>.
+Using the Serverless Framework, Abstract <b>reduced the recurring costs associated with Laidback Luke's bank-end services nearly 95%</b>.
 When there are large spikes in users, the architecture will provide the needed network resources, but the user will not be charged otherwise.
-In short, Serverless Framework requires payment only when network resources are used.
+In short, leveraging Amazon Lambda, Serverless Framework requires payment only when network resources are used.

-Changing our architecture to incorporate Serverless was a simple because the Serverless Framework is accessible.
-Serverless has tremendous documentation and examples.
-Abstract knew from a business perspective that adopting this new framework didn’t present a huge risk, because there are so many outstanding resources and strong community.
-It doesn’t require you to be an expert cloud architect to deploy a really robust application.
+Unlike some frameworks, developing proficiency with Serverless Framework took only a week.
+There are resources available within the Serverless Framework which taught the Abstract team how to create RESTfull API in less than ten minutes.

 It solved our problem by providing an infinitely scalable bot, at almost no cost.
 Instead of having to monitor server metrics constantly, Abstract was able to have peace of mind.
 ### Results